vmprof/vmprof-python/docs/index.rst

 Why a new profiler?
 ===================

-There is a variety of options on the market. `CProfile`_ is the one bundled with CPython, together with `lsprofcalltree.py`_ it provides decent visualization, while `plop`_ is an example of statistical profiler.
+There are a variety of python profilers on the market. `CProfile`_ is the one bundled with CPython, together with `lsprofcalltree.py`_ it provides decent visualization, while `plop`_ is an example of statistical profiler.